arminc/arminc.github.io/README.md

 + add linkedin next to github/google+
 	+ see http://zhangwenli.com/blog/2014/07/15/jekyll-related-posts-without-plugin/
 + Make the upper menu bigger or hover (when you scrole it comes down with the scroll)

-+ fix code blocks to scrol?
++ Turn the old blog off